redlfox/random/README.md

 - https://github.com/cloudfoundry Cloud Foundry Foundation active projects https://bosh.io/docs/
 - https://github.com/abhimanyusirohi/ThumbFish A simple utility for Chemists that integrates with Windows Explorer and provides Thumbnail, Preview, Search and other useful features for structure files.
 - https://github.com/NullArray/WinBins-Plus Repo to store Windows PE's and Utilities for easy access.
+- https://github.com/NoMoreFood/WinPriv WinPriv is a utility that can enable privileges and virtually alter registry settings within a target process, amongst other things.
+- https://github.com/Stamir36/ModernNotify A modern control panel for Microsoft Windows that allows you to connect to an Android device, view its status, share buffer, control volume, music and much more.
+- https://github.com/Chamberlain91/Heirloom A C# framework that provides utilities for 2D drawing, audio, basic algorithms, and more.
+Useful for quick prototyping and implementing games and other graphical applications.
+Heirloom currently is supported on Windows, Linux, and macOS.